Bai Dai Beach On Phu Quoc Island

 Dai Beach (“Bai Dai” or Long Beach”) is a beach located on the north west coast of Phu Quoc Island.
 It is situated in between Vung Bau Beach and Ganh Dauh Village and faces the Gulf of Thailand.
-Dai Beach was once considered one of the most pristine beaches in the world however that has changed now as most of the surrounding area has become a construction camp and a parking lot for heavy machinery.
+Dai Beach was once considered one of the most pristine wild beaches in the world however that has changed now as luxury resorts have moved in.
 Regardless you can still find beautiful remote sections of the beach and have it all to yourself.

 The sea here is warm and the color of the water consists of various shades of blue and green.
 The slope into the ocean is also low making the sea easy to access for kids and non swimmers a like.
 There is little to no current in the waters surrounding Dai Beach.

 - Sunsets – Like with all Phu Quoc beaches facing the west coast, the sunsets are spectacular here.